practicalli/spacemacs/docs/install-spacemacs/enhance-clojure-experience/smartparens.md

 Clojure and other lisp languages are defined as data structures, so expressions always start with parentheses, `( )`.
 If there is an imbalanced pairing of open and closing parentheses, then the code fails to work and causes an error.

-[smartparens](https://github.com/Fuco1/smartparens/wiki#getting-started) in strict mode ensures balanced parentheses by adding a closing parentheses when you type an open parentheses.
+[smartparens](https://github.com/Fuco1/smartparens/wiki#getting-started){target=_blank} in strict mode ensures balanced parentheses by adding a closing parentheses when you type an open parentheses.
 This works for `()`, `[]`, `{}` and `""`.

 ## Configure Smartparens

 Smartparens is part of the standard distribution of Spacemacs, so no install is necessary.

-I recommend enabling smartparens strict mode, so structure cannot be deleted without the content of that structure being deleted first.
+Enable smartparens global strict mode to maintain the structure of Clojure and Emacs Lisp code, ensuring that a closing paren cannot be deleted without the content of that structure being deleted first.

 Smart closing parentheses means you can jump over closing structure characters by typing `)`